How to tell us the nature of the emergency:

 - If the veteran will not be interred at a National Cemetery, the requester may fax the SF-180 (including signature of the next of kin and proof of death) to the Customer Service Team at 314-801-0764.

 NOTE: The 1973 Fire at the National Personnel Records Center damaged or destroyed 16-18 million Army and Air Force records that documented the service history of former military personnel discharged from 1912-1964.

 - Although the information in many of these primary source records was either badly damaged or completely destroyed, often alternate record sources can be used to reconstruct the service of the veterans impacted by the fire.

 - Sometimes we are able to fulfill the request promptly, using alternate records that are in our holdings.
-At other times, we must request information from other agencies to gather the records, and in those cases, it may take several weeks to a month to complete the work.
+At other times, we must request information from other agencies to gather the records, and in those cases, it may take longer to complete the work.